Data careers at Thoughtworks

-Our community of data experts and technologists think disruptively to provide pragmatic solutions for our clients' most complex challenges.
-We are curious minds who come together in collaborative and inclusive teams to push boundaries to make a positive impact in the world by harnessing the power of data and artificial intelligence (AI).
+Our community of Data Experts think disruptively to provide pragmatic solutions for our clients' most complex challenges.
+We are curious minds who come together in collaborative and inclusive teams to push boundaries to make a positive impact in the world by harnessing the power of Data and Artificial Intelligence (AI).

 We are looking for change makers, opportunity creators, status-quo shakers.
 If that’s you, what are you waiting for?